HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Experiments

 \subsection{Efficiency}

 In this section, we conduct more experiments to evaluate the efficiency of the HUTFormer variants in Section \ref{section:ablation}.
-We conduct experiments with a single NVIDIA V100 graphics card with 32GB memory, and report the GPU memory usage and running time.
+We conduct experiments with a single NVIDIA V100 graphics card with 32 GB memory, and report the GPU memory usage and running time.
 Specifically, for the two-stage training variants, we report the largest GPU memory usage of the two stages and report the sum of the running time in the encoding and decoding stages.
 We conduct experiments on the METR-LA dataset.

-The results are shown in Figure \ref{figure:appendix_efficency}.
-First, we can see that removing the segment embedding~(\ie \textit{w/o SE}) will significantly increase the computational complexity, and require more GPU memory.
+The results are shown in Fig. \ref{figure:appendix_efficency}.
+First, we can see that removing the segment embedding~(i.e., w/o SE) will significantly increase the computational complexity, and require more GPU memory.
 Second, compared with applying GCN, HUTFormer is more efficient and effective by leveraging the spatial-temporal positional encoding, which does not increase much complexity.